 This flow would achieve that "classic" check-out/check-in (lease) floating license model.

-In this flow, since activations are short-lived — that is, machines are only 'activated' while your application is running and deactivated when the application exits — a machine’s fingerprint value could simply be an in-memory UUID, generated each time the application starts.
-No need to 'fingerprint' the device’s actual hardware.
+In this flow, since activations are short-lived — that is, machines are only 'activated' while your application is running and deactivated when the application exits — a machine's fingerprint value could simply be an in-memory UUID, generated each time the application starts, or an email.
+No need to 'fingerprint' the device's actual hardware.

 This may help simplify your integration, and also allow your application to uniquely identify and activate virtual machines or cloud-based environments which may actually share underlying hardware identifiers.